From taxes and weather to cozy downtowns and iconic mountain views, live free or think twice about living in New Hampshire.

-Editor’s note: We updated this article on September 21, 2023, to incorporate new talking points and author-generated imagery.
+Editor’s note: We updated this article on January 1, 2026 to incorporate new talking points from the author.

 Living in New Hampshire: the Good

-I’d be remiss if I didn’t start out my pro list with the mountains that make New Hampshire “The Granite State.”
+I’d be remiss if I didn’t include the mountains that make New Hampshire “The Granite State” at the top of my pros list.
 The White Mountains got their name from the white rocks (which are granite) that cover the state’s high peaks.
 People from all over the country come to northern New Hampshire to hike and drive through these beautiful outdoor spaces.

 The Whites, as locals like to call them, are home to 48 peaks over 4,000 feet, and many residents spend years challenging themselves to summit all of them, myself included.
 The tallest of these peaks is Mount Washington at 6,288 feet above sea level.
 You can get up to the summit by driving the auto road, taking the cog railway, or the good, ol’ fashioned way: hiking it.
 Be sure to check out the Observatory’s weather forecast since Mount Washington’s main nickname is “home of the worst weather in the United States.”